OpenNebula/vOneCloud-docs/docs/source/simple_cloud_deployment/download_and_deploy.rst

 All the functionality you need to run your vOneCloud can be accessed via Sunstone.
 However, in order to enable some of the :ref:`advanced features
 <features_advanceconf>` of vOneCloud some extra configurations steps are needed
-that must be performed in the command line of vOneCloud, and can be carrid out opening a console in your vCenter client and log in with these credentials:
+that must be performed in the command line of vOneCloud, and can be carried out opening a console in your vCenter client and log in with these credentials:

 - **Username**: root